vippsas/vipps-checkout/vipps-checkout-api-quick-start.md

    The `reference` variable is automatically set in the environment of this Postman example and can be used for subsequent calls relating to this session.

-   To display the session, you will need to load the Vipps Checkout SDK in your website, as described in [API Guide: Displaying the session](vipps-checkout-api.md#step-2-displaying-the-session).
+   To display the session, you will need to load the Checkout SDK in your website, as described in [API Guide: Displaying the session](vipps-checkout-api.md#step-2-displaying-the-session).

 ## Retrieve the session information